ngs-docs/2022-GGG201b-lab/lab-5.md

 Let's consider some extremes:

 * if your entire genome is assembled into one contig, then your L50 is 1, and your N50 is the genome length.
-* if your reads completely failed to assemble, then your L50 is the size of your read, and your N50 is the size of a read.
+* if your reads completely failed to assemble, then your L50 is the number reads, and your N50 is the size of an individual read.

 ### annotating the assembly